davidgasquez/handbook/content/random.md

 A thought experiment is a device with which one performs an intentional, structured process of intellectual deliberation in order to speculate, within a specifiable problem domain, about potential consequents (or antecedents) for a designated antecedent (or consequent).
 A few interesting ones:

 - [Experience Machine](https://en.m.wikipedia.org/wiki/Experience_machine).

+## House Buying

+- Be clear about why you're buying a home.
+Every large decision you have to make about home ownership should somewhat tie in to this.
+- Look at houses based on the life style you have not the life style you aspire to have.
+- Research nearby future facilities.
+Schools, shopping malls, coffe shops, transportation, ...
+- Treat it as an asset.
+Think for how much it'll sell.